a20351766/udo.1.4.0/docs/source/gossip.rst

 Gossip data dissemination protocol
 ==================================

-Hyperledger Fabric optimizes blockchain network performance, security, and scalability by dividing workload across transaction execution (endorsing and committing) peers and transaction ordering nodes.
+Hyperledger UDO optimizes blockchain network performance, security, and scalability by dividing workload across transaction execution (endorsing and committing) peers and transaction ordering nodes.
 This decoupling of network operations requires a secure, reliable and scalable data dissemination protocol to ensure data integrity and consistency.
-To meet these requirements, Fabric implements a **gossip data dissemination protocol**.
+To meet these requirements, UDO implements a **gossip data dissemination protocol**.

 Gossip protocol